-Prerequisite: CRJ 101; CRJ 225; CRJ311 with a C or better Course Requirement: Junior or Senior standing and Criminal Justice Major Prerequisite: SOC 105 or CRJ 101, SOC 216 or SOC 217 or CRJ 225, and SOC 311 or CRJ 311 with a C or better Senior seminar is a capstone for the major.
+Prerequisite: CRJ311 with a C or better

+Course Requirement: Junior or Senior standing and Criminal Justice Major

+Senior seminar is a capstone for the major.
 In the course specific topics are addressed in a fashion that promotes synthesis of previous courses.
+Cross Listed with SOC 409.